 From Wednesday 18 March 2020, we will not be able to provide any routine dental treatment for children.
-All booked appointments for treatment or assessment have been cancelled until further notice.
-This includes dental treatment under general anaesthesia (operations).
+All booked appointments for dental treatment under general anaesthesia (operations) have been cancelled until further notice.
 If your child has a booked operation date for dental treatment, you should have been contacted to cancel this appointment.
 We will be in touch once we are able to recommence routine dental treatment.

 Emergency dental treatment for children

-- major gum and/or facial swelling caused by abscess
+- major gum and/or serious facial swelling caused by a dental abscess

-- severe injury and/or trauma (not including broken fillings or teeth)
+- severe trauma/injury to teeth which cannot be managed by your local emergency dentist (not including broken fillings or teeth)

 - uncontrollable bleeding of the mouth.

-Treatments available for young children with toothache are limited.
-Your family general dental practitioner should be able to help if your child has toothache.
+Your family dentist should be able to help if your child has toothache.

 If your child has a very serious dental emergency, following telephone advice, you might be asked to attend the dental centre at St Thomas' Hospital.
 You would then be expected to keep to the government guidelines on 'social distancing' (two metres apart).
 This guidance is for everyone, including children.
 Failure to keep to these guidelines puts everyone at risk.
 Please be prepared to answer questions relating to COVID-19.
 Only one parent may attend with one child.

 Information and support

 All the latest information regarding Coronavirus can be found on the NHS website and the official UK government website.